FAQs

 I applied for Family Student Housing for fall – will I get space for my family in Summer Edge Housing?

 No. Family Student Housing is a separate on-campus community with apartments appropriate for families.
 Summer Edge Housing is assigned by bed space and is only for students currently enrolled in summer classes.
-If you are waiting for Family Student Housing, please visit their website or email fsh@ucsc.edu for questions.
+If you are waiting for Family Student Housing, please visit their website or contact them directly with any questions.

 I would like to join the Edge Residential Experience in Session 2, but I have classes in Session 1 and would also like to live on campus during that time.
 Can I do that?